 If you need to upgrade, take a look at the technology discounts for UBC students » on laptops, internet plans, and more.

 For the tech-savvy, UBC IT recommends a computer with a minimum: Intel i3 or AMD Ryzen 3 processor, 4GB memory, 128GB drive, and Windows 10 or Mac 10.13 operating system.
 Check with your program, too, as they may have more recommendations.

 - Wired or Wireless: It’s best to use a wired or wireless Internet connection, if you can.
 Many courses deliver content in a variety of multimedia formats, including video streaming for lectures, so the higher the speed, the better.
 Generally, a minimum 5.0 Mbps download and 1.0 Mbps upload speed will handle most UBC learning technologies.

 - Mobile Hotspots: If you are in cellular range and have a data plan for your phone, you may be able to use your phone to provide Internet access to your computer.
-Read about using mobile hotspots for Apple or Android devices, and check with your phone provider to understand how this may impact data and billing.
+Read about using mobile hotspots for Apple or using mobile hotspots for Android, and check with your phone provider to understand how this use may impact data and billing.

 Internet connection speed can be improved by closing the number of applications and browser windows or tabs you have open and turning off any video sharing.

 ResNet » Internet connections in all UBC student residences exceed the speed recommendations.

 - If you have technical questions about UBC learning technologies:

 - If you have financial barriers to accessing online classes and exams: